Elanis/SciFi-Pack-Addon-Gamemode/README.md

 Infos in LICENSE file , Do not copy without author permission.

 #Credits
 - Elanis ( http://steamcommunity.com/id/elanis42 ) , it's me.
 I created all the lua's and compile some models to source engine like Lyoko models.
 I modify textures and models to make work with my lua's or with source engine.
-I'm the founder of space-scifi.fr.
+I'm the founder of space-scifi.fr and of the scifipack.
 - Kathar ( http://www.kathar.net/ ) for viper MK2 Model
 - thelaughingcheese ( ? ) for StarCraft Pylon Model
 - Foeaxe ( http://steamcommunity.com/id/foeaxe ) for BSG Shuttle Model